 - Submit documents proving that you have obtained both a tax number and VAT registration

-Opening a business bank account as a non-resident
+Opening a business account

 - proof of your right to live in Italy (if applicable)